25 Insightful Job Interview Tips for Nurses (UPDATED)

 - Does it have a mission statement?
 What are the company values?

-- Role play with another person playing the interviewer.
+- Here’s a good exercise to do this: Role play with another person playing the interviewer.

 - Practice speaking your answers out loud while alone.

 8. Think about the speed of your speech and your breathing.

 9. Try to limit unnecessary words or sounds such as “like” and “erm.”

 10. Practice smiling in a mirror while you answer your questions verbally.